 What remains of the canals today covers the area between South Venice Boulevard, Pacific, and Ocean Avenues, and Washington Boulevard.
 You can access them from the pathways at Venice and Dell, or near Venice and Pacific Avenue.

-Walking through the canals is one of the best things to do in Venice Beach, to escape the craziness of the rest of the city.
+Walking through the canals is one of the best ways to escape the craziness of the rest of the city.
 You’ll see an idyllic scene unfold before you, with charming homes, arching bridges, blooming flowers, ducklings, and rowboats.
 While there are no water tours of the canals, you are allowed to explore at water level with your own non-motorized water vessel – use the launch ramp from Venice Avenue.

 The canals and the surrounding residential district were listed on the National Register of Historic Places in 1982.
 Many of the old homes along the canals were also remodeled, and new, modern homes were also built – these homes are prime real estate, going for millions of dollars.
 I loved seeing all the cute homes in the neighborhood – they all had so much character!